percona/percona-backup-mongodb/doc/source/running.rst

    2. Shut down all ``mongos`` nodes to stop clients from accessing the database while restore is in progress.
 This ensures that the final restored data doesn’t differ from the backed-up data.
    3. Disable point-in-time recovery if it is enabled.
 To learn more about point-in-time recovery, see :ref:`pitr`.

 Note that you can restore a sharded backup only into a sharded environment.
+It can be your existing cluster or a new one.
+To learn how to restore a backup into a new environment, see :ref:`pbm.restore-new-env`.

 During the restore, ``pbm-agents`` write data to primary nodes in the cluster.
 The following diagram shows the restore flow.